ChiuHuang/Angular-Chat/README.md

     Maybe wait a minute.

-    Until the console Says `Check it out!`
+    Until the console Says `Check it out!` or keep waiting
 5. **Open the application**:

    Open your browser and go to